kelvindsouza/Covid_SQL_DataExploratory/README.md

-I have writted few insights using SQL queries which can be fetched using the Covid DataSet
+I have written few insights using SQL queries which can be fetched using the Covid DataSet